Does Take Aldi EBT in 2026?

 What Can You Buy With An EBT Card At Aldi?

 You can use your SNAP benefits to purchase a wide variety of grocery items at Aldi.
-Most food items are eligible, allowing you to stock your pantry with essentials and unique finds.
+This includes fresh foods, pantry staples, and many of the store's popular private-label products.

 Check Your EBT Balance and Get Cash Back on SNAP Buys